istio/istio.io/content/docs/tasks/security/role-based-access-control/index.md

     If you refresh the page several times, you should see different versions of reviews shown in productpage, presented in a round robin style (red stars, black stars, no stars)

-## Enabling Istio RBAC
+## Enabling Istio authorization

-Run the following command to enable Istio RBAC for "default" namespace:
+Run the following command to enable Istio authorization for "default" namespace:

 {{< text bash >}}
 $ istioctl create -f @samples/bookinfo/platform/kube/rbac/rbac-config-ON.yaml@